 - SYSTEM THREAD EXCEPTION NOT HANDLED error

-This means that there is some kind of a problem which affects Pool Header.
-Invalid value or corrupt files.
-BAD means that this issue requires a fix.
+This means that there is some kind of a problem which affects Pool Header and makes it a ‘bad pool header.’
+The main reason is invalid value or corrupt files.
+The word ‘BAD’ means that this issue requires a fix.

 Now that we know what BAD_POOL_HEADER error stands for – an issue that is causing a malfunctioning of the Memory Manager.